 - Bedrooms : 4, three with double beds and one with 2 twin beds

 - Bathrooms : 2, one with shower and the other with bath and shower.
 Separate WC on ground floor.

 - Kitchen : fully equipped with oven, hobs, dishwasher, microwave, Citz espresso coffee maker, kettle, juicer.

 - Dining : table and chairs to seat 8 both inside and outside

 - Living : two 2-seater sofas, TV with French channels, phone for incoming calls only

 - Laundry room : extra fridge for drinks, washing machine

-" Amanda - AUG 2013 " The property matched the description and met up to the images in the photo's.
+" Amanda - AUG 2013 " The property matched the description and matched the images in the photos.
 It exceeded our expectations as not all the rooms were shown on the website.
 Lovely soft furnishings which made the property feel really comfortable.
-We thought it was fair price for the property yes.
+We thought it was a fair price for the property, yes.
 Property was really clean when we arrived.
 The booking procedure and service was quick and efficient, emails were responded to speedily.
-Overall the villa is great and if anything the description undersells it a little. " "
+Overall the villa is great and if anything, the description undersells it a little. " "

-" Deborah - AUG 2013 " The photo's and description were accurate and it exceeded our expectations. it was particularly inviting upon our arrival and we were very glad that the air con worked.
-Also having access to two fridges was very helpful for our family. the kitchen was the best equipped VRBO that we have been in.
+" Deborah - AUG 2013 " The photos and description were accurate and exceeded our expectations.
+It seemed particularly inviting upon our arrival and we were very glad that the air-con worked.
+Also having access to two fridges was very helpful for our family.
+The kitchen was the best equipped that we have been in.
 We really did appreciate that.
 It was good value for money and the house equipment was good.
 The cleanliness on arrival was excellent.
 Booking procedure was also excellent.
 Very easy to use and good communication. " "